How to Build a Travel Itinerary in Under an Hour

 - Adrenaline-based activities in ___

-It helps me see everything about the city, but I don’t get someone’s view on it who I can relate to.
+It helps me see everything about the city.
+The more personal I make my prompts, the more personal the recommendations.
 So I use it more as a learning tool than a planning one.

 One of my favorite ones is perplexity.ai – it summarizes things in such a fun way and also cites its sources.
 I love the interface, and it’s so easily shareable.